starkm987/Node_Challenge/README.md

 Does not listen for stream if no input file is given, script ends after it is executed.

-Util.js is used for testing functions.
+inputParser.test.js is unit test for parser, uses util.js